grinderrz/rpc-protocol/README.md

                 },
                 "returns": "float"
             },
-            "simple": {}, // no requirements on parameters or return type "getAddress" : {
+            "doNothing": {}, // no requirements on parameters or return type "getAddress" : {
                 "description": "Takes a person and returns an address", "parameters": {